 - Identifying the faculty members who will assume educational and supervisory responsibility for residents - Specifying the responsibilities for teaching, supervision, and formal evaluation of residents - Specifying the duration and content of the educational experience - Stating the policies and procedures that will govern resident education during the assignment - 1.6.
 The program director must submit any additions or deletions of participating sites routinely providing an educational experience, required for all residents, of one month full time equivalent (FTE) or more through the ACGME's Accreditation Data System (ADS). ^(Core) - 1.6.a.
-At least one of the following must be met: - at least 75 percent of the residents' educational experiences (i.e., clinical rotations and non-clinical activities) must take place at the primary clinical site; or, ^(Core)
+The program should avoid affiliations with sites at such distances from the primary clinical site as to make resident attendance at rounds and conferences impractical, unless there is no comparable educational experience at the primary clinical site.
+(Detail)